-The Guildford Branch of the WEA has been providing adult education courses since 1933 and we celebrated in style at our 80th birthday in 2013.
+The Guildford Branch of the WEA has been providing adult education courses since 1933 and we celebrated our 80th birthday back in 2013.

 We offer daytime and evening courses commencing in September and January.
-Our courses cover a wide range of subjects.
-The 2016/2017 programme covers art, appreciation and practical, music, history and gardening.
+Our courses cover a wide range of subjects including art, appreciation and practical, music, history and gardening.

 In Guildford for more than 80 Years

 It all began in September 1933 with a 12 meeting course on Elementary Economics attended by 14 men and 6 women.
 However, the WEA did not flourish in Guildford until 1939 when an un-named person recognised that people needed interests to take their minds off the deprivations of war and put the Guildford Branch onto a formal footing.
 During the war years, the branch became vigorous.
 Led by the Misses Mark and Liggett, the first of many estimable women to have served the WEA in Guildford, the number of members grew and the range of courses and social events expanded.
 The membership was boosted by many enthusiastic Czech and Polish refugees.
 One course in 1943 about Social Problems and the Beveridge Report attracted 144 people to the first meeting.